pingcap/docs/tidb-cloud/secure-connections-to-serverless-tier-clusters.md

 ---
-title: TLS connects to Serverless Tier
+title: TLS Connection to Serverless Tier
 summary: Introduce TLS connection in TiDB Serverless Tier.
 ---

-# TLS connects to Serverless Tier
+# TLS Connection to Serverless Tier

-Establishing a secure TLS connection between your client and your Serverless database cluster is one of the basic security practices for connecting to your database cluster.
+Establishing a secure TLS connection between your client and your TiDB Cloud Serverless Tier cluster is one of the basic security practices for connecting to your databases.
 The server certificate is issued by an independent third-party certificate provider [Let's Encrypt](https://letsencrypt.org/).
-You can easily connect to your database cluster without downloading a server-side digital certificate.
+Hence, you can easily connect to your Serverless Tier cluster without downloading a server-side digital certificate.

-## Connection prerequisites
+## Prerequisites

-Before connecting to your serverless cluster, you can refer to [Password authentication](tidb-cloud-password-authentication.md) or [SSO authentication]() to log in to TiDB Cloud.
+Before connecting to your Serverless Tier cluster, you need to log in to TiDB Cloud via [Password Authentication](tidb-cloud-password-authentication.md) or [SSO Authentication](/tidb-cloud/tidb-cloud-sso-authentication.md).

-We simplify the operation process of setting database passwords, allowing you to more conveniently and securely set and reset database cluster passwords on the connect page of your Serverless cluster.

 ## Secure connection to TiDB database cluster

-TiDB Cloud provides different connection examples in the **Connect** dialog.
-After creating your TiDB Serverless Tier Cluster, click Cluster to see detailed cluster information, and you can see the "Connect" label in the upper right corner.
-After clicking, you will enter the function page for setting the client, application, or development tool to connect to the database.
+The TiDB Cloud console provides different connection examples in the **Connect** dialog.

+After creating your TiDB Serverless Tier cluster, you can click your cluster name to go to your cluster overview page, and then click **Connect** in the upper-right corner to open the **Connect** dialog.
+In this dialog, you can choose a connection method and your operating system.
-   - Support Mysql CLI, MyCLI, JDBC, Python, Go, Node.js and other six ways to connect to your Serverless cluster
+   - Supported connection methods: MySQL CLI, MyCLI, JDBC, Python, Go, and Node.js.
-   - Provide MacOS, Debian, RedHat, Alpine, OpenSUSE, Windows and other operating system configuration parameters
+   - Supported operating systems: MacOS, Debian, CentOS/RedHat/Fedora, Alpine, OpenSUSE, and Windows.

-The following examples show the connection string in MySQL CLI, MyCLI , JDBC, Python, Go and Node.js:
+The following examples show the connection string in MySQL CLI, MyCLI, JDBC, Python, Go and Node.js:

 <SimpleTab>
 <div label="MySQL CLI">